 We’ve hiked from Wan Chai to The Peak on several occasions and it’s always been via a different route.
 Once we even made the mistake of walking along Peak Road, which is extremely narrow, has no sidewalk, and is the main vehicular road to The Peak.
-Needless to say it was a big mistake!
+Needless to say, it was a big mistake!

 Hike Visualised and Quantified

 The hike from Wan Chai MTR to The Peak is about 5.4 kilometres, and it took us an hour and forty-five minutes to complete.
-But we hiked all the way to the top of Victoria Peak.
+But we hiked to the top of Victoria Peak.
 We usually end the hike at the Peak Tower, but this time we decided to go all the way to the top!

 We start our hike to The Peak from Hopewell Centre on Queens Road East.
-You can either take the steps on the side of Hopewell Centre, or the elevator in Hopewell Centre to Kennedy Road.
+You can either take the steps on the side of Hopewell Centre or the elevator in Hopewell Centre to Kennedy Road.

-Once on Kennedy Road, cross to the other side, walk left till you reach Wan Chai Gap Road / Wan Chai Green Trail.
+Once on Kennedy Road, cross to the other side, and walk left till you reach Wan Chai Gap Road / Wan Chai Green Trail.

 Wan Chai Green Trail to Wan Chai Gap